BTCgreen-Network/btcgreen-blockchain/README.md

-BTChia is a cryptocurrency forked from Chia and uses the Proof of Space and Time consensus algorithm
+BTCgreen is a cryptocurrency forked from Chia and uses the Proof of Space and Time consensus algorithm

 Discord Channel: https://discord.gg/A9aHJ5ZYaS

 Website: Coming Soon

-Introducer: dns-introducer.btchia.org:9282
+Introducer: dns-introducer.btcgreen.org:9282

 Prefarm: 30,000